 George Washington’s second inaugural address was 135 words long, by far the shortest in history.
 (Despite his reputation for taciturnity, “Silent Cal” Coolidge gave a speech of more than 4,000 words in 1925.)

 The longest Inaugural Address was more than 8,000 words long and given by William Henry Harrison in 1841.
-Harrison delivered it in an hour and 45 minutes outdoors in freezing weather.
-(Afterward, Harrison shook hands with admirers for three hours.
-He caught a cold, which became pneumonia, and then, a month after the ceremony, he died.)
+Harrison delivered it in an hour and 45 minutes outdoors in freezing weather without a hat, coat, or gloves.
+Afterward, Harrison shook hands with admirers for 3 hours.
+He caught a cold, which became pneumonia, and then, a month after the ceremony, he died.

 What Are Some Famous Lines from Inauguration Day Addresses?

-• Abraham Lincoln’s address called for “charity for all” and “malice towards none” when the Civil War ended.
+• Abraham Lincoln’s second inaugural address called for “charity for all” and “malice towards none” when the Civil War ended.

 • Franklin D. Roosevelt said, “We have nothing to fear but fear itself.”